 Cause for disciplinary action shall be:

-a.
 Disloyalty

-b.
 Neglect of Duty

-c.
 Dishonesty

-d.
-Conduct unbecoming a member of the Sons of Confederate Veterans
+Conduct unbecoming a member of the Sons of Confederate Veterans.

-e.
-An act repugnant to the Sons of Confederate Veterans Constitution or the objectives and purpose of the Sons of Confederate Veterans.
+An at repugnant to the Sons of Confederate Veterans Constitution or the objectives and purpose of the Sons of Confederate Veterans.

 Section 2.
-No vote on suspension or expulsion may be taken unless at least fifteen (15) days notice, in writing, shall have been given to the member of the charges preferred and of the time and place of the meeting of the Executive Committee at which such charges will be considered.
+No vote on suspension or expulsion may be taken unless at least 15 days notice, in writing, shall have been given to the member of the charges preferred and of the time and place of the meeting of the Executive Committee at which such charges will be considered.
 The notice must be delivered to the member by registered mail.
 At such meetings, the member under charge will be accorded a full hearing.

 Section 3.
 The Executive Committee shall provide for true and accurate recording of all proceedings of such hearings.

 Section 4.
-Any officer may be removed by a two-thirds (2/3) vote of the members in good standing present at any special meeting called for that purpose.
-No vote on removal may be taken unless at least fifteen (15) days notice, in writing, shall have been given to the officer of the reasons for his pending removal and of the time and place of the special meeting at which such a ballot on his removal is to be taken.
+Any officer may be removed by two-thirds vote of the members in good standing present at any special meeting called for that purpose.
+No vote on removal may be taken unless at least 15 days notice, in writing, shall have been given to the officer of the reason for his pending removal and of the time and place of the special meeting at which such a ballot on his removal is to be taken.
 The Executive Committee, upon majority vote, may suspend an officer pending outcome of this special meeting.
 At such meetings, the officer shall be given a full hearing.

 Section 5.
 Standing.
 Charges proffered by a Camp or Division must be against one of its own members.
 The General Executive Council or the Convention may proffer charges against any member.
-Charges may not be proffered by any individual.
+Charges may not be proffered by an individual.
 They shall be in writing clearly stating the facts relied upon and accompanied by all affidavits or exhibits, which are to be used in their support.
 Such charges shall be filed with the Adjutant, who will immediately notify the Commander.
 The Commander will call a meeting of the Executive Committee to hear the charges.
-The Adjutant will give at least fifteen (15) days notice of the meeting to each member of the Executive Committee, to the accuser, and to the accused, which notice shall be in writing and will include a true copy of the charges and of the supporting affidavits and exhibits.
+The Adjutant will give at lest 15 days notice of the meeting to each member of the Executive Committee, to the accuser, and to the accused, which notice shall be in writing and will include a true copy of the charges and of the supporting affidavits and exhibits.

 Section 6.
 Any member suspended or expelled by the Executive Committee may appeal to the full membership of the Camp.
-Such appeal shall be made in writing to the Adjutant who will notify the Commander.
+Such appeal shall be made in writing to the Adjutant who will notify the appeal.
 The Commander will call a special meeting of the Camp for the purpose of acting on the appeal.
-The Adjutant shall give at least fifteen (15) days notice, in writing, to all members of the Camp in good standing—stating the date, time, please, and reason for such special meeting.
-At the meeting of the full Camp, the Adjutant will read the original charges, the supporting affidavits, and read or display the accompanying exhibits and will read the minutes of the special meeting of the Executive Committee at which the charges were heard and action taken.
+The Adjutant shall give at least 15 days notice, in writing, to all members of the Camp in good standing – stating the date, time, place and reason for such special meeting.
+At the meeting of the accompanying exhibits and will read the minutes of the special meeting of the Executive Committee at which he charges were heard and action taken.
 A full hearing will be given the accuser and accused.
-A vote will be taken by ballot of the members in good standing present and a two-thirds (2/3) vote shall be required to reverse the action of the Executive Committee.
+A vote will be taken by ballot of the members in good standing present and two-thirds vote shall be required to reverse the action of the Executive Committee.